 There are four Michelin starred restaurants, we’ve dined with Kroya and Malis first because I like their sophisticated and elegant decor.
 The decor of this one and Embassy are nothing to write home about.
 So I don’t have high expectation.

 Good service.
-Nice chopsticks and the rest, made from palm tree, petty blue tableware (although they’re of the same design but the bowl looks better – less is more…) , shabby utensils.
+Nice chopsticks and the rest, made from palm tree; petty blue tableware (although they’re of the same design but the bowl looks better – less is more…), shabby utensils.

 The tasting menu of the north: too much food for two and, this is the deal breaker that I won’t return: just very ordinary homey foods.
 The low ceiling made the dining experience unappetizing.

-Out of the tray, I like the raw veggie, minced pork and rice the best.
+Out of the food tray, I like the raw veggie, minced pork and rice the best.
 I learnt one new veggie: wing bean, it may taste better if cooked – I generally don’t like raw beans.

 Margarita is ok but the mojito with passion fruit is really good and refreshing: thank you.